Tottenham transfer news: Summer transfer window 2021

 Who have Tottenham been linked with?

+Danny Ings - Tottenham have made Southampton striker Danny Ings their priority signing this summer (Daily Telegraph, July 14).

-Renato Sanches - Spurs are competing with Barcelona to secure the signing of the Lille midfielder (July 11, Le10Sport)
+Renato Sanches - Spurs are competing with Barcelona to secure the signing of the Lille midfielder (Le10Sport, July 11)

 The latest players linked with a Tottenham exit

 Harry Kane - Kane has again told Tottenham he wants to leave this summer.
 Spurs are now making enquiries about replacement centre-forwards, in the first indication the club are willing to consider the feelings of their 27-year-old talisman.
-(May 27, Sky Sports)
+(Sky Sports, May 27,)

 Confirmed Tottenham signings